BookingSync/operations/README.md

 **Important:** Please check [#generic-preconditions-and-policies](Generic preconditions and policies) on reasons why we don't assign nil post to the context.

 Now notice that `post_id` param became optional and `required` validation is handled by the rule conditionally.
-This allows to pass either param or a post instance itself if it exists:
+This allows passing either param or a post instance itself if it exists:

 ```ruby
 post_update.call({ post_id: 123 })
 post_update.call({}, post: post)
 ```

-Both of the calls above are going to work exactly alike but in the first case there will be additional database query.
+Both of the calls above are going to work exactly alike but in the first case, there will be an additional database query.

 It is possible to extract context filling into some kind of generic macro: